Ebenezer Scrooge: Made in Massachusetts?

 Dickens was the J. K. Rowling of his day.
 New Yorkers lined the docks in 1841 to greet ships bearing the latest installment of his breakout book, The Old Curiosity Shop.
-His legacy is inescapable during the annual holiday deluge of Carol interpretations, from Alistair Sims’ 1951 film to Mister Magoo’s Christmas Carol (“That’s how I got into Dickens” at age four, says McKnight) to the Muppets (Bray’s favorite).
+His legacy is inescapable during the annual holiday deluge of Carol interpretations, from Alastair Sims’ 1951 film to Mister Magoo’s Christmas Carol (“That’s how I got into Dickens” at age four, says McKnight) to the Muppets (Bray’s favorite).
 McKnight, interim dean of the College of General Studies and a professor of humanities, has taught students who don’t know the original Christmas story of the Nativity—but recognize Ebenezer Scrooge.

 The Offering published contributions from workers at several mills.
 “That a publication written and edited by women who worked long hours in a factory could profoundly move the greatest novelist of the age and influence one of his most famous works is remarkable,” Bray writes in her paper.
 “Dickens is considered, by many, to be the greatest novelist in the English language, and Lowell deserves to be considered an important component in elevating him to that status.”